AlexMotyka/N-Queens-Genetic-Algorithm/README.md

 The fitness calculation moves through each queen in the chromosome and checks its position against any queens to the right(This avoids counting the same attack multiple times) to determine if a horizontal or diagonal attack is possible.
 The function does not check for a vertical collision because each index in the array can have only one queen, therefore a vertical attack is impossible.
 Everytime an attack can be made the fitness score of that chromosome is increased by 1.
 A correct solution will have a fitness score of 0 (no possible attacks).

 ## The Algorithm

+### Initialize
+- First an N value, and population size is specified.
+- Next the initial population is created and stored in an array.
+The population members will be instances of the Individual class with randomly generated chromosomes

+### Evolution
+- Until we find a member with a fitness of 0 we will execute the evolution process
+- Sort the population in ascending order of fitness (From fittest to least fit)
+- Check if the fittest member has a fitness score of 0.
+If it does stop the evolution and print the result, else continue.
+- Create an array for the next generation.
+This generation will have the exact same size as the current population.
+- Select the top 10% of the cureent population.
+These are the elite who survive and are will continue into the next generation.

+#### Crossover & Mutation
+- Take the top 50% of the population and let them mate to fill up the remaining 90% of the next generation population with children.
+When the children's chromosomes are created each gene has a a 45% chance to be parent 1's gene, a 45% chance to be parent 2's gene, and a 10% chance to be a randomly mutated gene